-Financial instruments providing an exposure to at least one company are subject to the exclusion criteria for the EU Paris Aligned Benchmark.
-Other financial instruments are not subject to any minimum environmental and or social safeguards.
+These financial instruments are not subject to any minimum environmental or social safeguards.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?